My Whole Life Fits Inside This Mansur Gavriel Hobo Bag — & R29 Readers Get 20% Off

 First things first, this grained leather is so supple and soft.
 I just love it, okay?
 Secondly, I enjoy how it's slouchy and relaxed yet structured.
 It's a cool-girl shape with a thick, round, non-slip strap, zip-top closure, and wide, flat base that allows the bag to stand up on its own.
 Finally, the size is outrageous...but in the best possible way because it truly does fit my entire life.
 I'm talking laptop, over-ear headphones, book, wallet, reusable water bottle, gloves, mini makeup products (although full-size ones would also fit), and more.

 It's been refreshing not having to carry multiple bags or prioritize style over functionality because I can get the best of both worlds with this luxury, oversized bag.
 My verdict: The Candy Maxi Hobo Bag is the carry-all I never knew I needed and the classic, minimalist handbag I've always wanted.
-And if you too have been wary of large-and-in-charge purses (or love them and want more), then you need to treat yourself to this Mansur Gavriel bag (especially while it's exclusively on sale for you)!
+And if you too have been wary of large-and-in-charge purses (or love them and want more), then you need to treat yourself to this Mansur Gavriel bag.

 First things first, this grained leather is so supple and soft.
 I just love it, okay?
 Secondly, I enjoy how it's slouchy and relaxed yet structured.
 It's a cool-girl shape with a thick, round, non-slip strap, zip-top closure, and wide, flat base that allows the bag to stand up on its own.
 Finally, the size is outrageous...but in the best possible way because it truly does fit my entire life.
 I'm talking laptop, over-ear headphones, book, wallet, reusable water bottle, gloves, mini makeup products (although full-size ones would also fit), and more.

 It's been refreshing not having to carry multiple bags or prioritize style over functionality because I can get the best of both worlds with this luxury, oversized bag.
 My verdict: The Candy Maxi Hobo Bag is the carry-all I never knew I needed and the classic, minimalist handbag I've always wanted.
-And if you too have been wary of large-and-in-charge purses (or love them and want more), then you need to treat yourself to this Mansur Gavriel bag (especially while it's exclusively on sale for you)!
+And if you too have been wary of large-and-in-charge purses (or love them and want more), then you need to treat yourself to this Mansur Gavriel bag.

 AdvertisementADVERTISEMENT